Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 I said, “What’s a Cone?”

-The instructor replied, “A Pyrometric cone is the measurement of heat that your piece can be fired to in a kiln.”
+The instructor replied, “A Pyrometric Cone (also known as a witness cone) is the measurement of heat that your piece can be fired to in a kiln.”

 To What Temperature Will You Fire?

-Mid-fire is popular because of the numerous colors of glazes to choose from, plus being dinnerware safe.
-When choosing your mid-fire clay make sure it does not have a zero in front of the number.
-If the clay or glaze is low fire it will melt in the kiln.
+Mid-fire is popular because of the numerous colors of glazes to choose from, plus being non-porous and dinnerware safe.
+When choosing your mid-fire clay, make sure it does not have a zero in front of the number.
+If the clay or glaze is low fire, it will melt in the kiln.

-This clay is stronger and more durable than lower-fired clays.
-If you high fire clay that is mid-fire only or low-fire it will bubble, deform, and even melt in the kiln.
+This clay is stronger and non-porous, making it more durable than lower-fired clays.
+If you high-fire clay that is mid-fire only or low-fire it will bubble, deform, and even melt in the kiln.

 Important note: The description or label should indicate the Cone Size.
 If it’s missing I would not buy it because you don’t know what temperature it can be fired to, if any.
 Keep in mind there are also no fire clays.